mfs409/tm_stl/README.md

    because so much of the STL is implemented in templates, and thus a "safe" template function isn't statically checked for safety until it is actually instantiated.
-Consequently, we require a program that calls every method of std::list, to ensure that the transaction_safe annotations do not generate errors due to unsafe calls within safe code.
+Consequently, we require a program that calls every method of the collection, to ensure that the transaction_safe annotations do not generate errors due to unsafe calls within safe code.
 That program is implemented in this folder.

 Status
 ----

+### std::list (in progress)

-The first step is to produce a sequential program that instantiates everything in std::list.
+  + The first step is to produce a sequential program that instantiates every method of std::list (matching not just names, but parameter types).
 This effort is underway.
 We are using www.cplusplus.com as a reference to identify every public method in std::list, in all of its forms.
 Note that we are only concerned with C++11...
-C++98-only versions mentioned on the site are being ignored.
+C++98-only versions mentioned on the site are being ignored. **Status: DONE**

-The second step is to create a multithreaded program that also instantiates everything in std::list.
+  + The second step is to create a multithreaded program that also instantiates everything in std::list.
 There is an initial ad-hoc attempt at this.
 The ad-hoc code will be deleted once we finish step 1, because it would be better to use step 1 as a starting point for doing step 2 correctly.

-There are currently annotations in the files in inc/tm_stdinc.
+  + There are currently annotations in the files in inc/tm_stdinc.
 These annotations are legacy, from when we were doing things in a more ad-hoc fashion.
 All annotations will be discarded, and the effort re-done, once we finish step 1.